black labrador retriever sitting with gifts on Christmas decorations background

 Your dog may love walking through the woods lifting his leg at every tree, but this ain’t that kinda trip.
 Lower those legs and focus cuz it’s time to sniff out the perfect Christmas tree!
-Grab your gloves, pup, and holiday spirit, and head to these Seattle dog-friendly Christmas tree farms.
+Grab your gloves, pup, and holiday spirit, and head to these Washington dog-friendly Christmas tree farms.

 1. Hunter Farms

 Over seventy years, folks.
 That’s how long Hunter Farms has been in the Christmas tree business, so you KNOW they know what they’re talking about!
 You can find both sheared and unsheared trees on their lot in the Olympic Peninsula (up to 20-feet tall for those of you lucky pups with soaring ceilings).
 If you’re feeling adventurous, BYO saw and twine to cut your own tree!
-Just make sure to bring some manpower–you know your little prince/princess isn’t going to lift a paw to help.
-The farm and lot are open weekends from 9 a.m.-4:30 p.m. and weekdays by appointment (call (253) 318-0741 to book a time).
+Just make sure to bring some manpower—you know your little prince/princess isn’t going to lift a paw to help.
+The farm is open to the public on weekends or during the week by appointments only, November through December.

-U-cuts, pre-cuts–Trinity Tree Farm has it all!
+U-cuts, pre-cuts, Trinity Tree Farm has it all!
 The Issaquah farm spans 40 luxurious acres where you can find Grands, Douglases, Nobles, and Fraser Firs alike.
 No need to bring a hand saw and twine—they got you!
 Just make sure you pick up after your pup, keep him on leash, and mayyyybe don’t let him lift his legs to the most expensive tree, ya know?
-The gift shop is closed this year, but there’s an espresso bar and food cart with to-go items.
-They’re open Saturdays and Sundays from 8 a.m.-6 p.m., and Monday through Friday from 10 a.m.- 6 p.m.
+They also have a gift shop, espresso bar, and two fire pits to keep you warm.
+Regular hours start November 25: Monday through Friday 10 a.m.- 5 p.m., Saturday and Sunday 9 a.m.- 5 p.m.

 Live in the city, but don’t feel up for a drive?
 Seattle Christmas Tree offers a dog-friendly alternative to a full-blown farm and is located right in the city.
-They even have online ordering, curbside pickup, and contactless delivery options (free within a 3-mile radius of Wallingford).
-The lot is currently open for business Monday through Friday from 9 a.m.- 8 p.m., and Saturday and Sunday from 8 a.m.-8 p.m.
+They even have online ordering and contactless delivery options.
+Their 2022 season begins November 17 and the lot is open Monday through Friday from 10 a.m.- 8 p.m., and Saturday and Sunday from 8 a.m.-8 p.m.